SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • The severity on the X-axis – severity moves from the right (not severe) to the left (very severe) of the matrix.

 The lower the probability and severity, the more acceptable and “lower organizational risk” belongs to the reported safety issue.
-The higher the severity and probability, the less acceptable the issue and higher organizational risk.
+The higher the severity and probability, the less acceptable the issue and the higher the organizational risk.
 Obviously, issues that are more severe will and should require greater attention and higher priority than more acceptable, lower-risk issues.

 Occasionally, we see risk matrices that have their axes reversed.
 Regardless of how you configure your risk matrix, this report adds value.
 When we discuss how to build this performance monitoring chart, we may not bring this topic up again.